 In each stateroom a mini refrigerator is provided.
 If a passenger needs more space to store medication, a crew member will gladly take care of this and make sure it is stored appropriately.

 On occasion there maybe times were the ship is docked alongside another ship.

 We cannot provide you with the docking position of your ship until 24 hours prior to the departure of the ship.
 In your documentation there will be a contact number for your cruise director who will have the docking address 24 hours before your cruises departs.

 Yes you will be transferred directly to the ship, however you may not get access to your cabin at the same time.
-If you have an early flight you can store your luggage onboard and explore the area.
+Please note that for any early arrivals you will be taken directly to the ship where you will have limited use of the public areas.
+Alternatively feel free to store your luggage and use the time to explore the area.

 All ships have hair dryers for passenger use.

 Yes each stateroom has a colour satellite TV and will receive some English programming.
 There is a shipboard information channel and a wide range of on demand films to enjoy.

 Passengers celebrating special occasions, such as anniversaries or birthdays, should alert ship personnel upon boarding the ship.